• Skip to primary navigation

 • Pizza base: Make a basic polenta.
 Stir in the cheese.
 Spread on a baking sheet lined with parchment paper.

-• Top the polenta pizza base with anything you like and let get cool.
+• Top the polenta pizza base with anything you like.

 • Bake in the preheated oven for 20-30 minutes until the cheese starts to get golden.